If we can fight inflammation, we can fight SARS-CoV-2 and new pathogens

 Dr Cheng and Ms Sommerville is clear about the future direction of the Sticky Cell and Bionic Air partnership:

 “We must continue our important work.
 It is absolutely essential we continue our research, building on the scientific and clinical knowledge of her technology and its impacts on the immune system.
 She has a significant amount of success in patients over a very long time, and with her recent improvements has extended that to better human outcomes across many health conditions as it’s a systemic treatment and hence why the immune function research is so critical.
 But the ability to measure and complete the required foundational science back then, was not known.
 Today Sticky Cell has advanced knowledge and capabilities in this area which can assist consumers fast and develop further applications into the future.
 Whilst at the same time developing the Sticky Cell technology for servicing innovative diagnostics and foresight on patient blood for physicians and researchers across the world.”

 “Additionally, we are working on the commercialisation strategies for our partnership.
 As our research builds and with her extensive experience with application in consumers, we see more and more potential commercial opportunities in our pipeline.”

 At this stage both Sticky Cell and Bionic Air look to identify right partners to assist with this critical journey.
 Such a journey requires a variety of expert & specialised knowledge and extensive resources.
-Ms Black and Dr Cheng is currently working on the solidification of a number of partnerships, investigating others and interested to hear from other people, researchers, companies, investors & organisations who share the Sticky Cell Bionic Air visions.
+Ms Sommerville and Dr Cheng is currently working on the solidification of a number of partnerships, investigating others and interested to hear from other people, researchers, companies, investors & organisations who share the Sticky Cell Bionic Air visions.